Puppet-Finland/podman-builder/README.md

 the "Swiss army knife for Debian repository management".
 This is mainly meant for testing purposes, though it could be used for production as well.

+You need a GnuPG keypair to use aptly.
+If you don't have one, create it first on a real computer (for reliable entropy source):

+    gpg --generate-key

+Then export the private and public keys:

+    gpg --armor --export-secret-keys your-key-fingerprint > private.asc
+    gpgp --armor --export your-key-fingerprint > public.asc

+Copy both files to *podman-builds/aptly*.

 To build the aptly container image:

     podman build -f Containerfile.aptly -t aptly .